 - Have corresponding webhooks permissions - view, create, edit, and delete.
 If any of these permissions are missing, an alert is displayed.

-The Notifications screen displays whether this feature is enabled or not, and lists the existing event types.
+The Notifications page displays whether this feature is enabled or not, and lists the existing event types.
 The toggle next to each event type helps you enable or disable it.

 Based on pre-existing Orchestrator Webhooks, you can choose to be notified on the following types of events:

-To access the Notifications screen, select Settings menu > Notifications option.
+To access the Notifications page, select Settings menu > Notifications option.

 You have the possibility to enable or disable the push notifications functionality on any of your on-premises accounts if you have the corresponding webhooks permissions.